lenderpanel

 Recently asked questions about conveyancing in Barlestone

-is it true that all Barlestone solicitor firms on the Aldermore conveyancing panel are overseen by the Solicitors Regulatory Authority?
+Is it the case that all Barlestone solicitors on the Virgin Money conveyancing panel are governed by the Solicitors Regulatory Authority?

-As solicitors, in order to be on the Aldermore approved list of solicitors they would need to be regulated by the Solicitors Regulatory Authority.
-Many banks do permit licenced conveyancers on their panel and in such a situation the practice would be governed by the Council of Licensed Conveyancers.
+As a firm of solicitors, in order to be on the Virgin Money approved list of solicitors they would need to be regulated by the SRA.
+The majority of lenders do permit licenced conveyancers on their panel in which case such organisation would be governed by the Council of Licensed Conveyancers.

 Last updated